 - The candidate can carry out an independent, limited research or development project under the supervision and in accordance with applicable norms for research ethics.

-- The candidate can apply knowledge and skills in new areas in order to carry out advanced assignments and projects, the knowledge is also relevant for offshore wind industry and marine projects in general.
+- The candidate can apply knowledge and skills in new areas in order to carry out advanced assignments and projects, the knowledge is also relevant to the offshore wind industry and marine projects in general.

 - The candidate can communicate extensive independent work and master language and terminology of the academic field.